On Solar Air Conditioning--2023 Update

 In off-grid units, solar panels feed a bank of batteries via an external charge controller which optimizes the solar conversion and ensures that the batteries aren’t overcharged.
 If it’s sunny, the feed into the batteries from solar will meet or exceed the flow out of the batteries to run the air conditioner.
 Want the system to run even in cloudy or rainy conditions and/or at night?
 With deep pockets, it’s no problem to do so, statistically speaking.
 Just add more battery power and more solar panels.
 The extra panels will fill the extra batteries to create a reserve for these low-solar times.
 The challenge hits when it's cloudy or rainy for some days in a row.
 However, these days may also be cooler, so potentially the draw down of the batteries for cooling may be lower.
 In summary, the advantage of these units is they are totally independent of the grid.
 You can literally set them up in the middle of nowhere, and they’ll keep plugging away.
 For that reason, they’re used heavily in off-grid applications like remote telecom relay stations or remote cabins.
 And, since they use a 48v DC compressor and DC fans, which is the same voltage as the battery array, they’re simple, since there’s no voltage transformation or rectification of alternating current or blending/combining of the direct current with the alternating current to optimize.
 The disadvantage is there’s a price for this independence: the cost of these units is higher, since their voltage bus is optimized to accommodate the batteries (48v), and the 48v DC fan and compressor motors are a bit rarer and a bit more expensive.
 Additionally, the extra solar panels and batteries can easily double the price of the system for 24-hour design vs. daytime design.
 Finally, the battery setup and maintenance is a component not necessary for hybrid systems.

-The newest hybrid solar units are off-grid capable…but only during the day.
+The newest hybrid solar air conditioner units are off-grid capable…but only during the day.
 At nighttime or when it’s super cloudy or rainy, they simple can’t work unless they’re plugged in to the grid.
 But when plugged in, their advanced electronics prioritize solar first, and blend in any required grid AC current, and step up this blended voltage to 310v DC to run the compressor and fan motors.
 Unlike off-grid units, all of this magic happens within the printed circuit boards of the unit.
 So, the solar panels are connected directly to the outside unit of the air conditioner without the requirement of an outside control box.
 And, these units are based on the latest-technology-but-becoming-standard high-efficiency non-solar minisplit inverter compressors and fan motors, so the pricing is favorable for them, even with the additional high-tech electronics they require.
 These units offer an affordable way, with the help of the grid, to keep going, regardless of conditions.

 In common is that both types of units use their efficient variable-speed motors which are inherently direct current (same as the solar panels) to allow them to run on less energy, which is essential to make solar-powered air conditioning financially attractive.